-- 1. Enter the approved unit rate for the corresponding DOEA-funded service in the unit cost column. - a.
-The approved rates are based upon those included and approved in the area plan. - b.
+- b.
 For an example of a non-DOEA service: If the daughter provides personal care, use the approved DOEA-funded rate for personal care as the non-DOEA funded resource value. - 2.
 If the service is not a service provided by DOEA and the unit rate is not known, a fair market value will need to be computed.
-There are four suggested ways to figure the needed value:
+There are three suggested ways to figure the needed value: - a.

-- a.
 Call at least three sources of the service or activity in the area and average their cost.
 For example, if three sources of a service charged \$5.00, \$6.00 and \$7.00 per unit, then the fair market value for the service would be \$6.00, (5+6+7=18, divided by 3). - b.
 Use CIRTS average actual rates. - c.
-Use rates from the Mercer study or a similar pricing rate study, or - d.
 Use market rate surveys as a basis for the determination that suggested rates are reasonable. - 3.
-Enter the individual purchase cost of the item, service or activity, if unit cost does not apply.
+Enter the individual purchase cost of the item, service or activity, if unit cost does not apply. - K. DOEA-Funded Monthly Care Plan Cost: Enter the total amount for all DOEA-funded care plan services documented in the Monthly Cost/Value column. - L. Co-Pay Monthly Amount: Multiply the monthly co-pay amount by twelve, i.e., \$27.00 X 12 = \$324.00. - M. Care Plan Total: Enter the total amount of the care plan, including costs, value of resources and the co-pay amount.

-J. Monthly Cost/Value: